Skip to content

 What to do if someone has side effects from or takes too much periwinkle

-If you suspect someone has unintentionally taken too much or is experiencing side effects from common or lesser periwinkle (Vinca minor), get an immediate personalized recommendation online or call 1-800-222-1222.
-Both options are free, confidential, and available 24 hours a day.
+If you suspect someone has unintentionally taken too much or is experiencing side effects from common or lesser periwinkle (Vinca minor), use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.